 Delirium tremens causes a range of symptoms that include whole body tremors and seizures.
 People who are developing this syndrome also experience hallucinations that may generate a sense of fear and paranoia.
 You may find it impossible to sleep, or you may fall into a deep slumber that is parked by periods of restlessness.
 You may also experience a dangerously high fever or have changes in your blood pressure or heart rate that must be addressed by a medical professional.

-What Does Medical Intervention Involve?
+What Does an Alcohol Medical Intervention Involve?

 Medical intervention helps you to get through the most severe symptoms without risking your safety.
 When you enter a detox program, the medical intervention staff conducts a thorough physical exam and assessment of your symptoms.
 They will take note of any symptoms that are severe enough to interfere with your recovery.
 Once they have a firm idea of your current state of health, they can then use this information to develop a treatment plan that keeps you safe and helps your body to begin the healing process.